Acquiring a new client is far more expensive than keeping an existing one.

 The next step is to perform an exhaustive testing analysis to validate the neural network’s predictive capabilities.

-We can also look at the confusion matrix.
+We can also examine the confusion matrix.
 Next, we show the elements of this matrix for a decision threshold = 0.5.

 From the above confusion matrix, we can calculate the following binary classification tests:

-• Sensitivity: 79.2% (percentage of actual positive classified as positive).
+• Sensitivity: 79.2% (percentage of actual positives classified as positive).

-• Specificity: 78.7% (percentage of actual negative classified as negative).
+• Specificity: 78.7% (percentage of actual negatives classified as negative).

-Now, we can simulate the performance of a retention campaign.
-For that, we use the cumulative gain chart.
+Now we can simulate a retention campaign’s performance using the cumulative gain chart.

-The above chart tells us that if we contact 25% of the customers with the highest chance of churn, we will reach 75% of the customers leaving the bank.
+The above chart indicates that contacting 25% of the customers most likely to churn will reach 75% of those leaving the bank.

 7. Model deployment

-Once we have tested the churn model, we can use it to evaluate the probability of churn of our customers.
+Once we have tested the churn model, we can use it to evaluate the probability of our customers’ churning.

 For instance, consider a customer with the following features: